DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 # What is the Value to Organizations?

-.full-width[Metadata helps ensure an organization’s investment in data:
+Metadata helps ensure an organization’s investment in data:
 - Documentation of data **processing steps**, quality control, definitions, data uses, and restrictions
 - Ability to **use** data after initial intended purpose
 - Allows organization to **track data use** and facilitates publication